naskio/collective-technical-test/README.md

 ## Run

+to run the project, you can run the following command:

 ```shell
 docker-compose up -d
 ```

-in order to stop the container:
+in order to stop the containers, you can run the following command:

 ```shell
 docker-compose down
 ```

-## Testing
+## Usage

 - The Swagger documentation is available at: [http://localhost:3000/](http://localhost:3000/)
 - The SPA s are available at: [http://localhost:3001/](http://localhost:3001/)